 We endeavor to educate, inform, and include our neighbors in the process of their governance...

 These items taken together indicate a recognition of the importance of working with one another to extend our reach to as many people in the Union Square area as possible in our overall effort to both represent them and to include whatever energies they might care to expend on behalf of their own interests and those of particular sub-groupings with which they may identify.
-These values also imply the necessity of becoming determined to conduct our efforts in such a way that we keep those on whose behalf the USNC operates well informed and to establish and maintain means by which the needs of all members can be addressed in a way that they find satisfactory.
-They also mean that our communications with our membership and others must be bidirectional; we have to find ways to enable dialogue among our general membership which is taken seriously by and used to inform decisions made by our board on behalf of our membership.
+These values also imply the necessity of becoming determined to conduct our efforts in such a way that we keep those on whose behalf the USNC operates well informed, and that of establishing and maintaining means by which the needs of all members can be effectively addressed.
+The statement of our values implies that communication with our membership and others must be bidirectional; we have to find ways to enable dialogue among our general membership which is both taken seriously by and used to inform decisions of our board on behalf of our membership.

 Evidence of the Need